alibabacloudkorea/ACKC/Welcome file.md

 	```
 	# firewall-cmd --reload
 	```
 8. Test if it works.
 On the left side, connected from 52.78.119.192 and on the right side, connected from my macbook PC.
+It only allows ssh connection from specific IP.
 	![](https://github.com/rnlduaeo/alibaba/blob/master/Screen%20Shot%202020-07-15%20at%207.29.28%20PM.png?raw=true)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5NTczMzY1MSwzNTk4MTIyNDcsLTUxNj
+eyJoaXN0b3J5IjpbLTE1OTEyMzI4MTcsMzU5ODEyMjQ3LC01MT
-IwMTc0MiwtMTg2MjE0MTc1NCwxMDM2MDM0NSwtMTk1MTcwNzIz
+YyMDE3NDIsLTE4NjIxNDE3NTQsMTAzNjAzNDUsLTE5NTE3MDcy
-NV19
+MzVdfQ==
 -->